 Bailey Ewing, a member of the class of 2015 from Dallas, Texas, will spend the summer in Denmark working for Deloitte's Denmark Corporate Social Responsibility team.
 She is a business administration and accounting major and will research how not-for-profit organizations that receive time and products from corporations can translate those donations into accurate market values on their financial statements.
 This will enable them to elicit larger sums of state support which is allocated to non-profit organizations that can demonstrate public support.
 Ewing is standards president and academic excellence chair of Kappa Delta sorority.
 She is also president of L.I.F.E, promoting a healthy lifestyle among the student body, and a member of the Ministry Leadership Team on campus.

 Shelby Flores, a member of the class of 2015 from Rancho Cucamonga, Calif., is a double major in economics and Spanish with a minor in Latin American and Caribbean studies.
-She has been selected for a 10-week summer internship at the U.S. Embassy in Mexico City, Mexico, through the U.S. Department of State Student Internship Program.
-Her duties will be primarily research-based, including reviewing and analyzing the effect of Mexican tourism on the United States, compiling data on E-visas and mapping the interagency coordination procedures in Mexico City to create a summary of best practices.
-Flores is president of the Chi Omega sorority and president of W&L's Women's Volleyball Club.
+She had a 10-week summer internship at the U.S. Embassy in Mexico City, Mexico, through the U.S. Department of State Student Internship Program.
+Her duties were primarily research-based, including reviewing and analyzing the effect of Mexican tourism on the United States, compiling data on E-visas and mapping the interagency coordination procedures in Mexico City to create a summary of best practices.

 Liam Gaziano, a member of the class of 2016 from Dedham, Mass., has been accepted as a visiting student at the Stroke Prevention Research Unit, Nuffield Department of Clinical Neurosciences at the University of Oxford, England.
 The unit is regarded as one of the most productive stroke research groups in the world.
 Gaziano is a bio-chemistry major and plans to become a doctor.
 He will work on a number of research projects, including a large-scale study of the feasibility, safety and effectiveness of Bluetooth home telemetric blood pressure monitoring after stroke.
 He will be involved in cleaning and collating study data and will help generate initial analyses and results.
 Gaziano is a member of W&L's men's soccer team and Phi Delta Theta fraternity.